caiosabadin/notes/sass/tutorial.md

 Errors and warnings may be arisen by applying the respective ``@error`` and ``@warn`` directives.

-When calling the function, both hyphen and underscore are considered the same character.
+Both hyphen and underscore are considered the same character when calling the function.

 Sass supports flow control, loops and iteration through lists.
 For a detailed view on these, check [its official documentation](https://sass-lang.com/documentation/at-rules/control).